ggg77599/dotfiles/README.md

 ## Description
 * Modified from old repository *myRC*.
 * Different mode to setup configuration and install packages I will use.
+* Using symbolic link to link config from `home` to this repo, make version control easier.
+* To Be Refactor

 ## Usage